Variables & Data Types

 Three statements give fine-grained control inside any loop:

-break— exit the loop immediately; skips theelseclausecontinue— skip the rest of the current iteration and move to the nextpass— do nothing; placeholder for an empty block while drafting code
+break— exit the loop immediately; also skips theelseclausecontinue— skip the rest of the current iteration and jump to the next onepass— do nothing; a placeholder so Python doesn't raise a syntax error on an empty block.
+Useful while drafting code.

 List Comprehension